kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 | Composite constraints and disruption | Lower to the equivalent pod-group variant | Pass directly to the materialized composite node |
 | Pod-group resource claim | Attach to the selected flat or leaf PodGroup | Attach only to a leaf; composite placement is rejected |

-The feature gate does not waive compatibility for JSON already stored in the LWS `v1` CRD.
-LWS pins a tested Kubernetes dependency and checks the generated CRD schema in golden tests.
-A dependency update may use newer reusable building-block types only when their persisted JSON schema is backward compatible.
-An incompatible upstream alpha change requires an additive LWS API evolution or an explicit migration; it must not silently redefine the existing field.
+Persisted JSON in the LWS `v1` CRD must stay compatible across Kubernetes dependency updates.
+Pin the dependency, golden-test the generated CRD schema, and treat an incompatible upstream alpha change as an additive LWS API evolution or an explicit migration.

 ### Defaulting and Validation